Open-Technology-Foundation/rtfm/README.md

 Options:
-  -r,--rebuild-lists  Rebuild command lists for each help command -h,--help           Display this help
+  -r,--rebuild-lists  Rebuild command lists for each help command -h,--help           Display this help --install,--update  Install or update rtfm, md2ansi, and tldr from GitHub

 Examples:
   rtfm rsync      # Show documentation for rsync